 Step 4: Serve and enjoy

-Serve in a quesadilla, with steak, pork chops, or roast!
+Serve on a burger, with steak, pork chops, or roast!
 Leftovers can be stored in an airtight container for 3-5 days, and this mushroom mixture can be added to other dishes anywhere you need some earthy delicious flavor.

 FAQs